aaronBurns59/TOA_Project/overview.md

 Go to [MSYS2 Website](https://www.msys2.org/), and click the download which is recommended for your system.
 (The website will tell you which one is recommended).

-Onces it's downloaded, follow the Windows installer process until it is finished.
+Once it's downloaded, follow the Window's installer process until it is finished.
 It will open a cmd window similar to the windows CMD console.

 Then update pacman(A package managing enviroment) using the following line in the CMD.
 Pacman makes it very easy to manage the installation of packages including the gcc
 * pacman -Syu